DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/Report.md

 ### Random Forest Model Performance: Grid Search Optimization vs. Default Parameters

-After conducting a GridSearch to optimize the Random Forest model, we observed slightly improvements in performance metrics compared to the model with default parameters.
+After conducting a GridSearch to optimize the Random Forest model, observing slightly improvements in performance metrics compared to the model with default parameters.
 Below is the comparison:

 #### Model Configuration Comparison: